 They are Likely not in Buying Mode

-When you are B2B cold calling, you are typically calling prospects that have not raised their hand to express interest or have not contacted you before.
-When this is the case, you need to keep in mind that you are not likely to reach the prospect in “buying mode”.
+When you are B2B cold calling, you are typically calling prospects who have not raised their hand to express interest or have not contacted you before.
+When this is the case, you need to keep in mind that you are not likely to reach the prospect in “buying mode.”

 In other words, you have something to sell and the prospect is likely not in an active process of looking to buy what you have to sell.
 This is not to say that they do not need or will not be interested.
 They are just not sitting there thinking about the topic that you are calling them to discuss.